sarahkaarina/basic-stats-training/understanding_data/understanding_data.md

 And so the fisherman start arguing and placing bets again and again and again.

-And this, in a nut-shell, is what makes Mark Twain's words still ring true to this day.
+And this, in a nut-shell, is why statistical models doesn't always do what the company wants them to do (and what makes Mark Twain's words still ring true to this day).

 # How to use this git repository